Nicolas44Hernandez/GreenHomeLan_RpiButtons_Actions/README.md

 # GreenHomeLan_RpiButtons_Actions
 Buttons matrix to command orchestrator via Wifi over MQTT or via Thread to the orchestrator

-# RPI-Buttons_Actions

-# Use case : Buttons Matrix to control orchestrator

-This use case aims to show how to control the ochestrator via an object (Thread / Wifi)

 ## **Topology**
-TODO: update image
 ![Topology](images/general_topology.png)

 ## [**rpi_box**](https://github.com/Nicolas44Hernandez/GreenHomeLan_RpiBox)